Planarian: As a model system in biological and biomedical research

 The life history of planarians make them a model system for investigating a number of biological processes, many of which may have implications for human health and disease.
 Advances in molecular genetic technologies has made the study of gene function possible in these animals and scientists are studying them worldwide.
 Like other invertebrate model organisms, for example C. elegans and D. melanogaster, the relative simplicity of planarians facilitates experimental study.

 Planarians have a number of cell types, tissues and simple organs that are homologous to human cells, tissues and organs.
 However, regeneration has attracted the most attention.
 Thomas Hunt Morgan was responsible for some of the first systematic studies (that still underpin modern research) before the advent of molecular biology as a discipline.

 Planarians are also an emerging model organism for aging research.
 These animals have an apparently limitless regenerative capacity, and asexual Schmidtea mediterranea has been shown to maintain its telomere length through regeneration.

 Live planarians are increasingly used in toxicological research due to their regenerative capabilities, simple anatomy, and sensitivity to environmental changes.
 Their ability to regenerate lost body parts provides a unique model to study the effects of chemical exposures on cellular processes, while their rapid response to toxins makes them an efficient tool for screening potential environmental and pharmaceutical hazards.
-An example of this application is a fluorescence-based skin irritability assay, where planaria are exposed to various chemicals, and fluorescence dye is used to evaluate their epithelial damage in response to irritation, providing an effective screening method.
+An example of this application is a fluorescence-based skin irritability assay, where planarians are exposed to various chemicals, and fluorescence dye is used to evaluate their epithelial damage in response to irritation, providing an effective screening method.